vurentjie/kra-gdk-pixbuf/README.md

-(Note: Gnome 45 is replacing Eye of Gnome with a new image viewer called Loupe.
+> (Note: Gnome replaced [Eye of Gnome](https://wiki.gnome.org/Apps/EyeOfGnome) with a new default image viewer called [Loupe](https://welcome.gnome.org/app/Loupe/).
 This module will not work for the newer viewer.
-I am working on supporting it separately.
-Will link back here once done.
-Eye of Gnome is still currently the default viewer for Ubuntu 24.04.)
+You need to install [Eye of Gnome](https://wiki.gnome.org/Apps/EyeOfGnome) instead.
+[Eye of Gnome](https://wiki.gnome.org/Apps/EyeOfGnome) is still currently the default viewer for Ubuntu 24.04.)

 # GDK pixbuf loader module for Krita documents